frederic-mahe/Hardware-Target-Game-Database/README.md

 -o is the text file that will contain the hash values, filenames, and folder structure

-Depending on your Python installation, you may need to begin your command with the location of python.exe "C:\XXXXX\python.exe"

 **build_pack.py** For building a pack based on a pre-made SMDB